So you and your man have split, but you are still in love with him and want to get him back? Not unusual!

 This is the safest medium in general.
 You will be more comfortable texting than talking on the phone (and so will he.)

-It doesn’t require you to “think on your feet” like a phone conversation does.
+It doesn’t require you to “think on your feet” as a phone conversation does.

 But over texting?